ayushpanchal909/Analyzing-Uber-Pickup-Patterns-in-New-York-City/README.md

-## Analyzing Uber Pickup Patterns in New York Cit
+## Analyzing Uber Pickup Patterns in New York City

 In my project, I worked with Uber datasets that were stored in CSV files.
 The first step was to import these datasets.
 Next, I focused on cleaning the data.
 This involved removing duplicate entries and dealing with any missing values.
 Once the data was clean, I proceeded with data preparation and analysis.